0xrivst/pn-sequence/README.md

 ### Postulate 3

-> The autocorrelation function C(t) is two-valued.
-(Menezes, Van Oorschot and Vanstone, 2018)
+_The autocorrelation function C(t) is two-valued.
+(Menezes, Van Oorschot and Vanstone, 2018)_

-This postulate can be validated by calculating Hamming distance of cyclic shifts in the sequence.

-For `H(0)=0` (zero shift, Hamming distance is zero), the autocorrelation value is `C(0) = n`.
-This gives the first autocorrelation value.
-For all other cyclic shifts, Hamming distance must be constant.
+In other words, when the sequence is compared with shifted versions of itself, it either correlates perfectly (at zero shift) or maintains a constant correlation at all other shifts.

 ```
 Shift 0:  0|0|1|1|1|0|1